gVkWY8NJAa/ProFootballRef/README.md

 ## Key Features
 * Aggregate player data for each season.
 * Ability to combine qualitative (height/weight) with quantitative (TDs).
-* Multi column headers have been simplified and closly match the canonical source.
+* Multi column headers have been simplified and closely match the canonical source.
 * Scrape team stats for a given season.
 * Returned objects are Pandas DataFrames for ease of analysis.